Grow Tent Ventilation: A Step-by-Step Guide – Gro Indoor

 Have you ever noticed the walls of a grow tent slightly suck inward?
 That’s a sign of negative pressure, and it’s exactly what you want.
 Negative pressure happens when your exhaust fan pulls more air out of the tent than your intake brings in.
 This slight vacuum ensures that all air exiting the tent must pass through your carbon filter, which is crucial for odor control.
 It also guarantees a constant supply of fresh air is being drawn in for your plants.
 A good test is to slightly unzip the tent door; you should feel a gentle whoosh of air rushing in.

-Passive vs. Active Intake: What's the Difference?
+Passive vs. Active Intake: Which Is Right for You?

 You need a way for fresh air to enter your tent to replace the air being exhausted.
 You can do this passively or actively.
 A passive intake uses the negative pressure created by your exhaust fan to pull fresh air in through the tent’s lower vents.
 For most 4x4 tents, this is perfectly fine.
 Just make sure the vents are open and clear of obstructions.
 An active intake uses a second fan to push fresh air into the tent.
 You might consider an active intake if you have a longer duct run or if you’re struggling to get enough fresh air with a passive setup.

-Map Your Tent's Airflow
+How to Map Your Tent's Airflow

 While your exhaust system handles air exchange, you also need good air circulation inside the tent.
 Stagnant air pockets can lead to hot spots and humidity issues.
 Use one or two small oscillating fans to create a gentle, consistent breeze.
 Position them to blow air above and below your plant canopy, but avoid pointing them directly at your plants, as this can cause windburn.
 Good internal airflow from proper environmental controls helps strengthen your plants’ stems and ensures every leaf gets access to fresh air, creating a more uniform and healthy growing environment.